bedapub/PMDA-Summer-School/index.md

 ### Introduction

-Roche PMDA Summer School is a one-week in-person event for PhD students interested in learning and applying predictive modeling and data analytics to problems in drug discovery and development.
+Roche PMDA Summer School is a one-week in-person event for PhD students interested in learning and applying predictive modelling and data analytics to problems in drug discovery and development.
 It will take place between August 7th and 11th in Basel at the Roche campus.

-The summer school is organized and sponsored by the **Predictive Modeling and Data Analytics** (PMDA) chapter, a multidisciplinary team in the department of Pharmaceutical Sciences, residing in the Pharma Research and Early Development division of F. Hoffmann-La Roche Ltd. The chapter develops and applies data analysis, visualization, and modeling tools for pharmacokinetic and pharmacodynamic studies, biomarkers, and toxicology and safety.
+The summer school is organised and sponsored by the **Predictive Modeling and Data Analytics** (PMDA) chapter, a multidisciplinary team in the department of Pharmaceutical Sciences, residing in the Pharma Research and Early Development division of F. Hoffmann-La Roche Ltd. The chapter develops and applies data analysis, visualisation, and modelling tools for pharmacokinetic and pharmacodynamic studies, biomarkers, and toxicology and safety.

 ### Topic